 Our Methodology for Identifying the Best Careers in the Circular Economy

-Countless industries are now creating circular economy jobs that focus on energy efficiency, minimizing waste streams, and developing other policies designed to help benefit the environment.
-From construction and engineering to customer service representative positions, there are now plenty of impactful opportunities for employees of every job title.
+Countless industries are now creating circular economy jobs focusing on energy efficiency, minimizing waste streams, and developing other policies designed to help benefit the environment.
+From construction and engineering to customer service representative positions, there are plenty of impactful opportunities for employees of every job title.

-So, how did we go about identifying the best green jobs out there?
-Throughout our research, we pulled together a collection of jobs for employees from diverse backgrounds.
+So, how did we go about identifying the best green jobs?
+Throughout our research, we compiled a collection of jobs for employees from diverse backgrounds.

-Whether you hope to work in environmental protection, renewable energy, or waste management, here are some of the many opportunities worth looking into.
+Whether you hope to work in environmental protection, renewable energy, or waste management, there are many opportunities worth looking into.

 Best Circular Economy Jobs